$\mathbf{O}(D,D)$ completion of the Friedmann equations: Summary and discussion

-The $\ODD$ symmetry principle generates a non-minimal coupling between matter and the dilaton, encoded in an additional scalar component $\To$ in the stringy energy-momentum tensor.
+{The $\ODD$ Principle generates a non-minimal coupling between matter and both the dilaton and the $B$-field, encoded in the stringy energy-momentum tensor as an additional scalar component $\To$ and a skew-symmetric component $K_{[\mu\nu]}$, respectively~(\ref{EDFE}).
+In particular, the presence of $\To$ justifies earlier attempts at including a dilatonic source in the SUGRA equations of motion which were based primarily on the (spatial) $\mathbf{O}(d,d)$ symmetry group present in SUGRA cosmology}.
 In the perfect-fluid description, this leads to an equation of state determined by an extra parameter $\lambda$, in addition to the usual parameter $w$ denoting the ratio of pressure to energy density in a linear barotropic fluid.
-The resulting two-dimensional parameter space (Figure~\ref{wlplane}) contains a critical line on which GR-like solutions with constant dilaton are admitted, which coincides with conventional SUGRA (\textit{i.e.} $\lambda = 0$) only at $w = 1/3$, corresponding to radiation.
+The resulting two-dimensional parameter space (Figure~\ref{wlplane}) contains a critical line on which GR-like solutions with constant dilaton are admitted, which coincides with conventional SUGRA only at $w = 1/3$, corresponding to radiation.
 This suggests that $\ODD$ cosmology may be the correct completion of both GR and SUGRA.
 We also identified various solutions beyond the power-law limit, including a radiation solution with non-trivial $H$-flux and a dynamically evolving dilaton that tends towards a constant at late times.
-Finally, we considered various energy conditions and found that, whether defined with respect to a string-frame or Einstein-frame metric, de Sitter solutions require negative energy density and thus violate the weak energy condition.
+Finally, we considered various energy conditions and found that, whether defined with respect to a string-frame or Einstein-frame metric, de Sitter solutions require negative energy density and hence violate the weak energy condition.
+Thus de Sitter solutions appear unnatural in the $\ODD$ paradigm. {It may then be worthwhile to look for other types of solution to \eqref{OFE1}--\eqref{OFE3} as alternatives to de Sitter, which must nevertheless be consistent with the observed accelerating expansion of the universe.
+Indeed, for some parameter ranges (\textit{e.g.~}$\tau<0$, $C_{1}<0$, $\cE_{0}>0$), our analytic solution~(\ref{eq:bphiradscalar}) describes a bouncing universe featuring an infinite past before the bounce (hence avoiding the horizon problem) and an accelerating expansion after the bounce in cosmic time.
+This seems to deserve further study.}

 $\ODD$ cosmology provides a new and rich framework for studying the early universe.
 In this work we have only begun to scratch the surface, with many important issues remaining to be addressed.
 First of all, in order to make contact with observations, it is crucial to establish how astrophysical and cosmological data should be interpreted in the $\ODD$ framework.
 Point particles coupled to stringy gravity travel along geodesics defined with respect to a string-frame metric, however the subtle issue of whether string-frame or Einstein-frame descriptions are appropriate for observations remains to be resolved.
 Furthermore, since most data in astrophysics and cosmology are obtained from electromagnetic signals, and $\ODD$ Maxwell fields couple non-minimally to the dilaton (\textit{c.f.}~\eqref{Maxwell}), the propagation of photons on non-trivial dilaton backgrounds should be studied carefully.